 Lastly, but definitely not least, the second-generation Apple Pencil allows you to double tap the side of the pencil to change the tool you’re using.
 In Procreate, you can define which tool is associated with that double tap.
 By default, you can move between your drawing tool and your eraser.
 It doesn’t get any easier than that.
-The current models of the iPad Pro and the iPad Air support the Generation 2 Apple Pencil.
+The current models of the iPad Pro, the iPad Air, and the iPad Mini support the Generation 2 Apple Pencil.
 Some older generation models are supported as well.
 You’ll get so used to this feature you’ll find yourself doing it even when you’re using regular pens or pencils.

 While the Apple Pencil 1st Generation has the precision, tilt, and pressure features that the second-generation pencil has, it does lose the features described above.
 In order to pair and charge the first-generation Apple Pencil, you’ll need to take the cap off the back of it, revealing a lightning plug, and plug it into the lightning port at the bottom of your tablet.
 If you have an iPad model that uses a USB-C connector, you’ll need an adaptor of some kind (not sold by Apple).
 This is not recommended.

 Of course, the loss of features means that the price of the 1st Generation pencil is less.
-In terms of compatibility, the iPad and iPad Mini support the Generation 1 Apple Pencil.
-Some older generation iPad models are supported as well.
+In terms of compatibility, the iPad supports the Generation 1 Apple Pencil.
+Some older gratin models of the various iPads are supported as well.